The Core Basics

 - Bring a swimsuit cover-up as most resorts request that you modestly cover up while in lobbies and common areas other than the pool and beach.

-- For the pool and beach, you will need flip flops.
+- For the pool and beach, you’ll likely need a shoe like a flip flop.
 If you plan to spend a lot of time in the ocean, you might want to bring reef shoes or a hiking sandal – which we describe in more detail below.

 - Long trousers, preferably moisture wicking and quick drying are useful to have.
 Several Hawaii vacation activities either require or are best done in long trousers– like horseback riding, ziplining, hiking over lava, upcountry visiting/hiking, ATV tours, etc. To save packing space, I generally try to wear these on the plane ride to Hawaii.

 - Sunglasses, ideally polarized sunglasses are best in Hawaii.

 - Bring sunscreen, with an SPF that is higher than what you would normally wear on the mainland.
 We have tried many sunscreens in Hawaii, our favorite is ThinkSport.
 It’s highly rated for safety on EWG.org.
 It blends very well, especially for a high zinc, mineral-based sunscreen.
 It comes in 3 oz container sizes and is relatively in expensive.
 Which ever sunscreen you choose, make sure it does not contain Oxybenzone, which bleaches and kills Hawaii’s coral.
 I also recommend a rash guard top.
 I can’t emphasize enough how important it is to wear a high SPF sunscreen in Hawaii.
 The sun’s rays are exceptionally strong there.
 See this post on the importance of sunscreen in Hawaii and how to avoid a sunburn.
-Remember that if the container is larger than 3.4 oz you will have to check your luggage.
+Remember that if the container is larger than 3.4 oz, you will have to check your luggage.
 Whether you check the sunscreen in your luggage or carry it on board the aircraft with you, always put it in a zip-lock container in case it leaks in transit.
 (Also see this discussion on bringing sunscreens to Hawaii.)

 - Lip balm with SPF